ExperimentalHypothesis/flask-seznam-api-ext/README.md

 	"filename": "testfile.txt"
 }
 ```
-the response might lok like this
+the response might look like this

 ```
 {